 FUJIFILM INSTAX Square SQ6 Camera Review

 The camera arrived in early December 2019 and I was very excited to test it out.
-I bought several boxes of the new Square format film with the black borders and started to play with the camera.
+I bought several boxes of the new Square format film with black borders and started to play with the camera.
 I had extremely high hopes for this camera.

 Installing new film cartridges is really easy, just like all Fujifilm Instax cameras.
-Simply pop open the film door, insert the film cartridge by lining up the yellow indicators, and closing the film door.
+Simply pop open the film door, insert the film cartridge by lining up the yellow indicators, and close the film door.

 Pros